Western betrayal: Beginning of World War II, 1939

 France had committed to undertaking a ground offensive within two weeks of the outbreak of war.
 The French initiated full mobilisation and began the limited Saar Offensive on 7 September, sending 40 divisions into the region.
 The French assault was slowed down by out-dated doctrines, minefields, and the French lacked mine detectors.
 When the French reached artillery range of the Siegfried Line, they found that their shells could not penetrate the German defences.
 The French decided to regroup an attack on 20 September, but when Poland was invaded by the Soviet Union on 17 September, any further assault was called off.
-Around 13 September, the Polish military envoy to France, general Stanisław Burhardt-Bukacki, upon receiving the text of the message sent by Gamelin, alerted marshal Śmigły: "I received the message by general Gamelin.
-Please don't believe a single word in the dispatch"..
+Around 13 September, the Polish military envoy to France, general Stanisław Burhardt-Bukacki, upon receiving the text of the message sent by Gamelin, alerted Marshal Śmigły: "I received the message by General Gamelin.
+Please don't believe a single word in the dispatch".

 It had been decided that no major air operations against Germany would take place.
 This was due to French concerns over reprisals on RAF launches from French airfields, against targets in Germany, so most British bomber activity over Germany was the dropping of propaganda leaflets and reconnaissance.
 This theme would continue in subsequent Anglo-French Supreme War Council meetings.
 Afterwards, French military leader Maurice Gamelin issued orders prohibiting Polish military envoys Lieutenant Wojciech Fyda and General Stanisław Burhardt-Bukacki from contacting him.
 In his post-war diaries, General Edmund Ironside, the chief of the Imperial General Staff, commented on French promises: "The French had lied to the Poles in saying they are going to attack.
 There is no idea of it".

 On 17 September 1939 the Soviet Union invaded Poland, as agreed in advance with Germany following the signing of the Molotov–Ribbentrop Pact.
 Britain and France did not take any significant action in response to the Soviet invasion.
-However, the terms of the Anglo-Polish military alliance specifically applied to invasion from Germany only.
+However, the terms of the Anglo-Polish alliance specifically applied to invasion from Germany only.